aspose-cells/Aspose.Cells-API-References/english/go-cpp/Series/GetLeaderLines/_index.md

 ## GetLeaderLines function

 Represents leader lines on a chart.
-Leader lines connect data labels to data points.This object isn’t a collection; there’s no object that represents a single leader line.
+Leader lines connect data labels to data points.This object isn't a collection; there's no object that represents a single leader line.

 ```go